 According to Dicaearchus, in addition to the immortality of the soul and reincarnation, Pythagoras believed that «after certain periods of time, the things that have happened once, happen again and nothing is absolutely new».
 This doctrine of «eternal recurrence» is also attested by Aristotle’s pupil Eudemus, although he ascribes it to the Pythagoreans rather than to Pythagoras himself.
 The doctrine of reincarnation thus seems to have been extended to include the idea that we and indeed the whole world will be reborn into lives that are exactly the same, as those we are living and have already lived.

-Traditionally, reincarnation is the developmental process of the soul, whereas, through its many and recurring lives, increases the depth of its awareness and consciousness, which is the soul’s ultimate goal.
-In other words, the more lives you live, the more experience and knowledge you collect and the more opportunities you have to resolve past life issues, often called karma.
+Traditionally, reincarnation is the developmental process of the soul, whereas, through its many and recurring lives, increases the depth of its awareness and consciousness, which is the soul’s ultimate goal to begin with.
+In other words, the more lives you live, the more experience and knowledge you collect and the more opportunities you have to learn, grow and expand and of course to resolve past life issues, often called karma.

-Karma, however, does not have a punishing role, but rather serves as an opportunity to complete unfinished lessons.
-This «growth process over many lives» leads to soul maturity, which is the capacity to connect with the divine and to experience enlightenment, or wholeness.
+Karma, however, does not have a punishing role, but rather is based on the principle of cause and effect which serves as an opportunity to complete unfinished lessons.
+This «growth process over many lives» leads to soul maturity and expansion, which is the capacity to connect with the divine and to experience enlightenment, or wholeness.

 Teacher & Consultant of Alternative Therapies